denizjafari/UpperLimbRobot/README.md

 ### Pong Example
 To play pong, the following Transformers need to be selected:
-CameraSource > Scaler > Model > Metrics > Min/Max Selector > Pong Game
+CameraSource > Model > Min/Max Selector > Pong Game

 Select the camera source and the model.
 Then press "Start" to start the tracking.
 Update the metrics in the Min/Max Selector.
-Then select the hand elevtion.
+Then select the left hand elevtion.
 Raise your hand as high as you can and press to select the max.
 Then reach to the bottom and press min.
 Then you can press "Connect" in the Pong Game Widget to connect to the paddle in the pong application.

 In the pong application, you can "Toggle" to start the game.
-The right paddle is controlled by the keys I and M, the left paddle is controlled by your left arm.
+The right paddle is controlled by the up and down keys, the left paddle is controlled by your left arm (or alternatively with the W and S keys).
+After losing a game, you can "Reset" the game to start again.